ai-labs-team/casium/README.md

 import Http from '@casium/http';
 import Storage from '@casium/storage';

-// Import new command, and add it to the list below: import Prompt from './commands/prompt';
+// Import new effect, and add it to the list below: import Prompt from './commands/prompt';

 export const container = withEnvironment(environment({